wso2-extensions/mi-inbound-cdc/docs/config.md

 ### Configure Micro Integrator

-1. Download the inbound endpoint `org.apache.synapse.cdc.poll-*.jar` JAR file and add it in the `<Product Home>/dropins` directory.
+1. Download the JAR file for the inbound endpoint `org.apache.synapse.cdc.poll-*.jar` and add it to the `<Product Home>/dropins` directory.
-2. Download the latest Debezium orbit jar from [nexus](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place in `<Product Home>/dropins`.
+2. Download the latest Debezium Orbit JAR from [nexus](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place it in `<Product Home>/dropins`.

 ### Configure inbound endpoint using WSO2 Integration Studio